Release notes

 • plugins designed to perform emulation of quantum hardware.

-Qaptiva HPC now provides transpilers to transform a quantum circuit into an equivalent one executable on a real quantum hardware.
+Distributed Qaptiva now provides transpilers to transform a quantum circuit into an equivalent one executable on a real quantum hardware.
 The transpiled circuit is not equal to the initial circuit but equivalent, meaning that result of the transpiled circuit may require classical processing to retrieve the expected result.
 Our transpilers are wrapped in plugins, like NISQCompiler, as plugins handle classical postprocessing automatically.
 Please refer to transpilation section to get more information on our transpilers tools.

 Please note that are transpilers cannot transform circuits having more than 20 qubits.
 If you need to transpile bigger quantum circuits, please consider using a Qaptiva Appliance.